 - 1. Space exploration is the use of space travel discover the universe beyond the Earth. - 2.
-Missions have to be carefully designed astronauts will be kept safe from take-off to landing. - 4.
+Missions have to be carefully designed astronauts will be kept safe from take-off to landing. - 3.
+Today the world's space agencies try to organize robotic missions make space exploration cheaper. - 4.
 The first thing to do was to develop powerful rockets put a satellite into orbit. - 5.
 These rockets needed both force and guidance systems they could be directed to reach their orbits.